sambozek/DSI-SF-1-sebozek/projects/project-04/readme.md

  **Pro Tip:** You can find a good example report [here](https://www.dlsweb.rmit.edu.au/lsu/content/2_assessmenttasks/assess_tuts/reports_ll/report.pdf).

 - ***Non-statistical Bonuses:***
  - Generate your data manually using the Python package [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#).
+OR scrapy with xpath!
  - Create a blog post of at least 500 words (and 1-2 graphics!) describing your data, analysis, and approach.
 Link to it in your Jupyter notebook.

 ---